Learn what Spinnaker does when it deploys to Kubernetes targets and then add a Kubernetes Service Account to Spinnaker.

 Enable the Evaluate Artifacts Stage plugin to add it to Armory Enterprise.
 The stage gives pipeline creators the ability to create base64 artifacts from text saved within a pipeline.
 The contents of the new artifact include the results of any SpEL expressions that are evaluated.

-Learn how to configure the Terraform Integration so that app developers can provision infrastructure using Terraform as part of their delivery pipelines.
+Learn how to configure the Terraform Integration stage so that app developers can provision infrastructure using Terraform as part of their delivery pipelines.

 Set up x509 certificate authentication to expose Spinnaker API endpoints when you have third-party authentication configured.